The Eyes of My Mother: Release

 The Eyes of My Mother premiered in the NEXT section at the 2016 Sundance Film Festival on January 22, 2016.
 It was acquired by Magnolia Pictures' foreign language film division Magnet Releasing.
 It was released to select theaters and via iTunes, cable/satellite video on demand, and Amazon Video on December 2, 2016.

 Soundtrack

-Composer, Ariel Loh, exclaimed that he was inspired by simplistic music and wanted the score to reflect that.
+Composer, Ariel Loh, exclaimed that they were inspired by simplistic music and wanted the score to reflect that.
 “There is always something stark and clean about a simple design that often gives it more weight and effectiveness than something intricate and complicated," Loh told Vehlinggo.
 The soundtrack was released by Waxwork Records on vinyl for the first time and included cues that didn't make it in the film, and featured album art by Nikita Kaun.

 Reception

 The Eyes of My Mother was positively received by critics.
 On Rotten Tomatoes, the film holds an approval rating of 78%, based on 101 reviews, with an average of 6.90/10.
 The site's consensus states: "The Eyes of My Mother uses a shocking trauma to fuel a hauntingly hypnotic odyssey whose nightmarish chill lingers long after the closing credits."
 Metacritic reports a 63 out of 100 rating, based on 23 critics, indicating "generally favorable reviews".